ragardner/tksheet/README.md

  - More builtin functionality on right click

 Known issues:
- - Issues around non consecutive cell selections and multiple selection mode, will be addressed in a later version
+ - Issues around non consecutive cell selections and multiple selection mode, there will need to be a bit of an overhaul of how tksheet keeps track of selections in the next version

 ### Basic Demo: